 What is Reiki?

-As a natural form of healing, Reiki can support and enhance other forms of treatment.
+As a natural form of healing, Reiki can support other forms of treatment.
 Research has suggested for pre- and post- surgery, for fatigue, pain and mental health and wellbeing.
-Reiki energy flows through the practitioner and goes where it is needed.
 Reiki practitioners are not trained in diagnosis and will not offer any diagnosis or prognosis.
 Reiki aims to heal rather cure and many people find a Reiki treatment has the following benefits: improved relaxation, increased energy, sleeping better, feeling less stressed and a sense of general wellbeing.

 What to expect during and after a treatment.

-The client remains clothed.
-The practitioner will holds hands just above the body and with the client’s permission, may rest their hands gently and non-intrusively on the body.
-A person receiving a treatment may feel tingling, warmth, pulsing or pulling sensations.
-As Reiki is a holistic therapy, a client may feel an increase in emotions in the days after a treatment, or a return of old symptoms.
-This is part of the healing process and is usually nothing to worry about.
-As with any therapy, it is advisable to drink plenty of water in the days following a treatment.
+As with any therapy, it is advisable to drink plenty of water in the days following a Reiki treatment.
 Clients are always advised to consult their doctor if they have any medical concerns, as Reiki is not a substitute for medical treatment.